EBendinelli/bndy-site/src/data/projects/welcomango.md

 ![Screenshot](@/assets/images/blog/welcomango-2.png)
 *Example of an experience offered by a local*

 With little experience in entrepreneurship and few resources available, growth was mostly driven by friends and their friends, with limited results.
-With about 80 users at its peak and very little experiences actually booked, the website closed down in 2019.
+With about 80 users at its peak, the website closed down in 2019.